dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 ### API Service

-With our <a href="#node-api" target="_self">Node API</a> and models in place, we're ready to implement the service that will call our API in the Angular front-end.
+With our <a href="#node-api" target="_self">Node API</a> and models in place, we're ready to implement the service that will call our API in the Angular front end.

 Open the `api.service.ts` file and add this code: